ncpa0cpl/react-quarks/README.md

 ### Actions

-When the Quark holds an array or a dictionary updating the state with the `set` method may create a boilerplate, for this reason you might want to create a helper functions that will contain all of the repeatable logic in one place.
-With Actions you can more tightly integrate those helpers with the Quark.
+When the Quark holds an array or a dictionary updating the state with the `set` method may be overly verbose, to avoid this "action" methods can be predefined and added to the quark.

-Let's again consider the above `siteSettings` example.
-If you'd want to update the `title` you'd need to do something like this:
+Without an action, changing a single property would have to look like this:

 ```ts
 siteSettings.set((state) => ({ ...state, title: "My new website title" }));
 ```

-All of this for changing one property, and it would only get worse if that property was deeply nested within the `siteSettings`.

-To avoid this unnecessary boilerplate you can add actions to the Quark object:
+A similar action can be baked into the quark itself instead:

 ```ts
 const siteSettings = quark(